jb137/HoneyCommLite/README.md

 How to contribute
 -----------------

-The firmware was created and tested in an environment with a CM67z Central User Panel and several HR80 radiator controllers.
-Some of the messages received over the air are well known, while the meaning of other messages remains unknown.
+The firmware was created and tested in an environment with Evotouch and CM67c controllers.
+Some message types have are well understood some are not.

 You can contribute by testing this software with other devices of the manufacturer of the devices named above and let us know what you found out,